Getting MoRE out of Mixture of Language Model Reasoning Experts: Sanity Check: Improves Generalizability

-For each dataset, we randomly sample 400 questions from the test set for our evaluation in order to control for inference costs.
-Additionally, we also sample a small (n=100) training set from each dataset, which will be used for training expert selectors in later sections.

-\paragraph{Demonstration Examples} We use 16 randomly sampled training examples as demonstration examples of each specialized prompt.
-Specifically, we use examples from NQ as demonstration examples for the factual expert, examples from HotpotQA for the multihop expert, examples GSM8K for the mach expert, and examples from CSQA for the commonsense expert.
+\paragraph{Demonstration Examples for Specialized Experts} We use 16 randomly sampled training examples as demonstration examples of each specialized prompt.
+Specifically, we use examples from Natural Questions as demonstration examples for the factual expert, examples from HotpotQA for the multihop expert, examples GSM8K for the mach expert, and examples from CSQA for the commonsense expert.
 These demonstration examples are formatted with the corresponding specialized prompting strategies described above.
 Additionally, we also include a dataset-specific few-shot baseline where we randomly sample and concatenate 16 question-answer pairs from each corresponding dataset being evaluated as the prompt without any specialized prompting techniques.
+We use the answer exact match (EM) as the evaluation metric for all datasets.